JetBrains/Qodana/topics/qodana-ide-plugin.md

 <menupath>Problems</menupath> tool window of your IDE.
 To link a project, you first need to
 [log in to Qodana Cloud](#Log+in+to+Qodana+Cloud).

-<tip>For successful linking, your local project should already be inspected by Qodana at least once with the report
+<tip>For successful linking, you should have your local project already inspected by Qodana at least once with the report
 uploaded to Qodana Cloud.</tip>

 <procedure>